How to Cut Out the HR Middle Man

 Jul 16 2022

 The Internet has made life and work easier for job seekers and HR companies.
-You no longer have to pound the pavement submitting your resume door-to-door or sending them via regular mail, which would take time to get to the Hiring Manager’s desk.
+You no longer have to pound the pavement submitting your resume door-to-door or sending them via regular mail, which would take time to get to the hiring manager’s desk.

 Today you can take advantage of social media and online job communities to help you find a job.
-All you need to do is sign up for these services, open an online profile and wait.
+All you need to do is sign up for these services, open an online profile, and wait.

-Within a few weeks, you might receive an e-mail from a recruiter which indicates that YYZ Company is interested in hiring you based on the skills listed in your online profile.
+Within a few weeks, you might receive an email from a recruiter, which indicates that YYZ Company is interested in hiring you based on the skills listed in your online profile.

 You should know that the recruiter who contacted you does not work for YYZ Company.
-They work for a recruitment agency which functions as the middleman; it matches companies with potential candidates for a commission.
+They work for a recruitment agency, which functions as the middleman; it matches companies with potential candidates for a commission.

 Recruitment agencies are consultants hired by various companies to help them find talent.
 Companies outsource recruitment work to these agencies because they do not have the expertise or the time to qualify the best people for their job openings.